Staff exchange between iMM-Curie (2018/04)

-On January 22 of 2018, Christer Betsholtz from Karolinska Institutet (Sweden) was the invited speaker as an expert visit with the lecture “A molecular atlas of the brain vasculature revealed by single cell RNA sequencing”.
+On March 22 of 2018, Jean-Léon Maître from Institut Curie (France) was the invited speaker as an expert visit with the lecture “Mechanics of blastocyst morphogenesis”.

 Summary of the Lecture:

 During pre-implantation development, the mammalian embryo forms the blastocyst, which will implant into the uterus.
 The architecture of the blastocyst is essential to the specification of the first mammalian lineages and to the implantation of the embryo.
 Consisting of an epithelium enveloping a fluid-filled cavity and the inner cell mass, the blastocyst is sculpted by a succession of morphogenetic events.
 These deformations result from the changes in the forces and mechanical properties of the tissue composing the embryo.
 Using microaspiration, live-imaging, genetics and theoretical modelling, we study the biophysical and cellular changes leading to the formation of the blastocyst.
 In particular, we uncover the crucial role of acto-myosin contractility, which generates periodic waves of contractions, compacts the embryo, controls the position of cells within the embryo and influences fate specification.

 From March 10 to 15 of 2018, Dalila Silva from Cláudio Franco Lab (iMM) made a “ReTuBi Staff Exchange” to Andreas Fischer Lab (DKFZ) to optimize a immunostaing protocol for a Notch antibody.
 During this staff exchange it was performed an immunostaing protocol in mice samples that involves several washes and incubations with antibodies.
 After this protocol it was produced some pictures using a confocal microscope (Carl Zeiss) that were analysed using the Fiji software.
 This exchange allowed to improve the quality images acquired.